Impostors and Beasts

 supernatural miracles to delude as many believers as possible.

-Satan is the mastermind and
+Satan is the mastermind of this age-old

-power behind this age-old plot to destroy the Church of Jesus Christ, primarily
+plot to destroy the Church of Jesus Christ, primarily through false doctrines smuggled

-through false doctrines smuggled into the Church by deceivers and charlatans.
+into the Church by deceivers and charlatans.

 For example, the Apostle John

-Antichrist” – (1 John 2:18-22, 4:1-3).
+effort will be the arrival of the Antichrist – (1 John 2:18-22, 4:1-3).

 Paul likewise warns that “the